tonyliaccount/merger-arb/README.md

 - Visualizes the success of the mining industry as a whole for external fundraising

 ## Todo:
+1. Make CSS look nice for table and on mobile.
-1. Incorporate D3 charts onto the homepage.
+2. Incorporate D3 charts onto the homepage.
-2. Create user login and password.
+3. Create user login and password.
-3. Finish writing tests and add to CI/CD of Heroku.
+4. Finish writing tests and add to CI/CD of Heroku.